rainwyr/IST590/Lab10.md

 ## Challenge 4 - Darknet

 Refer to **Assignment** Part 2.
 Screenshot two websites you opened.
 Remember: 1) You DO NOT need to use Tails, because it takes 2 hours in stall...
-Just download Tor Browser, and 2) Don't click on any links in Tor Browser.
+Just download Tor Browser, 2) Only go to the websites Zach provided, and 3) Don't click on any links in Tor Browser.

 * Sample: